EleutherAI/polyglot/README.md

 However, the model has the potential to generate unpredictable text as mentioned.
 Therefore, we are not responsible for any damages resulting from the use of the model.

 ### Acknowledgement
-This project was made possible thanks to the computing resources from [Stability.ai](https://stability.ai), thanks to [TUNiB](https://tunib.ai) for providing a large-scale Korean dataset, and thanks to [Common Computer](https://comcom.ai/en/) for providing a demo server(GPU) for this work.
+This project was made possible thanks to the computing resources from [Stability.ai](https://stability.ai), thanks to [TUNiB](https://tunib.ai) for providing a large-scale Korean dataset.